AlanananL7377/github-tutorial/README.md

 1. Go to [github.com](https://github.com/)
 2. Press Sign Up
-3. Enter an Username (If you're an HSTAT student this should be your firstname_lastname_last4osis#)
+3. Enter a Username (If you're an HSTAT student this should be your firstname_lastname_last4osis#)
 4. Enter an Email (If you're an HSTAT student please enter your email associated with the school)
 5. Enter a password (If you're an HSTAT student your password could be your osis#)
 6. Now click the green button _(Sign up for Github)_